Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Students must submit a dissertation proposal by the end of the second semester following the successful completion of their comprehensive exams, using the template provided by the department.
 After the three-person committee has accepted the final version of the proposal, the student schedules a one-hour oral presentation of the proposal before the student's committee and additional faculty.
 The accepted version of the proposal must be supplied to all department faculty members at least two weeks before the presentation.
 Proposal presentations are typically scheduled for one or two days per semester and are open to the public.

 Students write their dissertations working closely with their committee.
 When the student and committee agree that the dissertation is satisfactory, the student schedules a public defense of the dissertation.
 Students must submit the final version of the dissertation to their committee at least two weeks before their defense date.
 In order to obtain a degree in the spring semester, dissertations should be submitted by Feb.
-15. For fall semester, dissertations should be submitted by Oct.
+15. For the fall semester, dissertations should be submitted by Oct.
 15. Summer defenses are only scheduled under extenuating circumstances.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.